 Friends of Moreland Woods – The Friends of Moreland Woods is dedicated to protecting the wooded open space between Wilhelm’s funeral home and Llewellyn Elementary.
 For more information and to get involved, visit www.morelandwoods.org.

 Sellwood Westmoreland Street Tree Project – Thanks to the hard work and generosity of two Sellwood residents, the Sellwood commerical district will be gaining 16 new street trees!
-Neighbors Sue Schubert and Karla Rowe came up with the idea to offer free street trees to local businesses, including three years of water and maintenance, in 2016, and have spent the past two years contacting business and property owners, offering donated trees and maintenance to help beautify the commercial district and create shade and habitat during our hot, dry summers.
-The project will wrap up in Fall, 2019.
+Neighbors Sue Schubert and Karla Rowe came up with the idea to offer free street trees to local businesses, including three years of water and maintenance, in 2016, and spent two years contacting business and property owners, offering donated trees and maintenance to help beautify the commercial district and create shade and habitat during our hot, dry summers.
+The project wrapped up in Fall, 2019.
 If anyone is interested in hearing more about the project, continuing it further or expanding it to other areas, contact: Sue Schubert (email@example.com ) or Karla Rowe (firstname.lastname@example.org).

 USEFUL LINKS AND RESOURCES

 - Get your gardening questions answered by OSU Extension Service

 - Parks, classes and more at Portland Parks & Recreation